 In summary, a P255/45R18 103H tire would be a passenger tire with a width of 255 millimeters, a thickness or aspect ratio equal to 45% of the tire height which here is 114 millimeters.
 It is also a radially-constructed tire with a diameter of 18 inches that can carry up to 1,929 pounds and can go up to 130 mph.

 We’ll Help You Decode All Your Tire Needs

 If reading tire sizes still seems like a mystery, drop by your local Virginia Tire & Auto and let our tire experts walk you through the process.
 We’ll help you find the exact tire your vehicle needs.
-Visit us online or call us at 855-425-3677 to book your appointment today.
+Schedule an appointment online or call 855.425.3677 to talk to a tire expert.